 Accommodation while visiting Entebbe Zoo

 The Uganda Wildlife Education Centre has accommodation facilities within its premises.
-The cottages are typical African bandas which are self-contained and cost about $30.
-Each banda is well constructed, Accommodation at Entebbe zoospacious and furnished with a fridge, private bathroom, mosquito net and cooking equipment.
+The cottages are typical African bandas which are self-contained and cost about $40.
+Each banda is well constructed, spacious and furnished with a fridge, private bathroom, mosquito net and cooking equipment.
 There are also large dorms for the budget traveler and groups of students.
 The dorms have shared bathrooms and one computer for internet.
 Meals are served from the restaurant overlooking the lake.
 The restaurant closes at 6:00pm and it is therefore important to get your dinner before closing time.
 We highly recommend staying in one of the bandas if you are looking for basic but comfortable accommodation facility with most of what the amenities.
 If you want more luxury hotels and lodges, then you will need to book the hotels outside the zoo and in Entebbe town.

 Behind the Scenes Experience and tour